Buk1li/module-19-tricky-text-editor/README.md

 ## General Info
 This application was made using Progressive Web Applications, Express.js, Node.js and a few Webpacks.
 It allows the user to download a text editor that they can use to type up code or formatted text.

+Starter code was provided by the University of Utah Coding Bootcamp, which can be found [here](https://github.com/coding-boot-camp/cautious-meme/tree/main/Develop).

 ## License
 This project is unlicensed